Lowey Dannenberg, P.C., Invest - GuruFocus.com

-NEW YORK, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., is investigating claims of violations of federal securities laws on behalf of investors of MoneyGram International, Inc. (“MoneyGram” or the “Company”) ( MGI).
+NEW YORK, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. is investigating claims of violations of federal securities laws on behalf of investors of Intuit, Inc. (“Intuit” or the “Company”) ( INTU).

-The investigation concerns whether MoneyGram and certain of its officers and directors have engaged in violation of securities laws and/or other business practices.
-The conduct pertains to a lawsuit filed by the Consumer Financial Protection Bureau (“CFPB”) and the Attorney General of New York with respect to violations of federal regulations and the Consumer Financial Protection Act.

-On April 22, 2022, the CFPB announced the filing of a lawsuit against MoneyGram for violations of consumer protection laws and regulations.
-Upon this news, shares of MoneyGram dropped precipitously.

-If you suffered loss in MoneyGram and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact our attorneys at (914) 733-7256 or via email at [email protected] or [email protected].
+If you suffered loss in Intuit, Inc. and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact our attorneys at (914) 733-7256 or via email at [email protected] or [email protected]

-Whistleblowers: Persons with non-public information regarding MoneyGram should consider their options to help in the investigation or take advantage of the SEC Whistleblower program.
-Under the new program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.

 About Lowey Dannenberg